Theory and classification of interacting 'integer' topological phases in two dimensions: A Chern-Simons approach: -matrix classification of fermionic SPT phases

-For the same reason mentioned earlier for fermions with $Z_2\times Z_2^f$ symmetry, here in the presence of $Z_2\times Z_2^T\times Z_2^f$ symmetry, we can obtain interacting SPT phases from bosonic SPT phases of fermion pairs with $Z_2\times Z_2^T$ symmetry.
+For the same reason mentioned earlier for fermions with $Z_2\times Z_2^f$ symmetry, here in the presence of $(Z_2\rtimes Z_2^T)\times Z_2^f$ symmetry, we can obtain interacting SPT phases from bosonic SPT phases of fermion pairs with $Z_2\times Z_2^T$ symmetry.
 Note there are $\mbz_2^2$ classes of bosonic non-chiral SRE phases with with $Z_2\times Z_2^T$ symmetry.
 Do these lead to an extra $\mbz_2^2$ group structure for fermions with this symmetry?
 As before, we now show that this is {\em not} the case.
 These phases are already accounted for within the fermionic classification when fermions are present on the edge.
-While one of these $Z_2$ classes is contained within the $Z_4$ classification, the other is connected to the trivial class, in the presence of fermions.
-Hence it brings in an extra $\mbz_2$ structure due to the bosonic SPT phase of strongly-bound Cooper pairs where fermions are absent (confined) on the edge.
-Such a $\mbz_2$ index cannot be obtained from perturbing free fermions.

 Again let us consider a bosonic $Z_2\times Z_2^T$-symmetric SPT state $[1,n_2,n]_b$ with edge variables $\{\phi_1,\phi_2\}$, which transforms as

 under $Z_2$ generator $\bsg$ and time reversal $\bst$.
 When this state is put together with two fermion $Z_2\times Z_2^f$-symmetric SPT states $[0,1,0,0]_f\oplus[0,1,0,0]_f$ with edge variables $\{\phi_R,\phi_L\}$ and $\{\phi_R^\prime,\phi_L^\prime\}$, its edge can be gapped out by simultaneously localizing the bosonic fields (\ref{higgs:fermion:z2}) on the edge if $n=1$.
 This means